Orange Crush: Clemson topples No. 1 ‘Bama for national title

 Tagovailoa, the sophomore who came off the bench to win the championship game last year for the Tide, went 22 for 34 for 295 yards and two touchdowns.

 The Heisman runner-up was also the second-best quarterback on the field in the championship game.
-Lawrence finished 20 for 32, but went 18 for 25 for 277 yards over the final three quarters.
+Lawrence finished 20 for 32, and went 18 for 25 for 277 yards over the final three quarters.

+The teenager who took over as the starter four games into the season raised the Tigers’ play, giving them an explosive offense to match a suffocating defense, led by All-American linemen Clelin Ferrell and Wilkins.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://podcastone.com/AP-Top-25-College-Football-Podcast